Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ![A screenshot of the settings mentioned above](../../assets/images/Radio/APT-SatDump-Settings.png)

 ### FOR METEOR-M LRPT
 > Meteor M2-4 is still in testing, further frequency/bitrate switching, skew tests, testing patterns, and the broadcast being shut off randomly are all possible in the near future.
-I update this page as soon as I get information about a switch.
+I try to update this page as soon as I get information about a switch.
 - Select the appropriate pipeline:
     - `METEOR M2-x LRPT 72k` for Meteor M2-3 and Meteor M2-4
     - `METEOR M2-x LRPT 80k` for \<x\>